 Last but not least is HBO’s post-apocalyptic zombie series The Last of Us, which is based on the fan-favorite 2013 video game of the same name.

-The Last of Us will see Game of Thrones alums Pedro Pascal and Bella Ramsey return to our screens as Joel and Ellie, respectively.
+The Last of Us sees Game of Thrones alums Pedro Pascal and Bella Ramsey return to our screens as Joel and Ellie, respectively.

 Ellie is a 14-year-old who is immune to the brain infection that triggered the apocalypse.

-Since she may be the key to a vaccine, Joel is tasked with sneaking her out of a quarantine zone and across the country.
+Since she may be the key to a vaccine, Joel is tasked with sneaking Ellie out of a quarantine zone and escorting her across the country.